-On average I received 1.6 deals a day over the course of 30 days.
-Of course, this number is set to heavily fluctuate.
-Kara and Nate don’t create the deals, they just share them so if there are no deals to be had they’ve nothing to share.
+Of course, this number is going to fluctuate heavily depending on the restrictions you have and the number of deals available at the time – Kara and Nate don’t create the deals, they just find and share them so if there are no deals to be had, there’s going to be no deals for them to share.

-Of those deals, 23% cost less than £100 to book.
-So, there’s certainly affordable short-haul flights as well as heavily discounted long haul flights.
-Sadly, I didn’t book any of the flight deals I was sent – however, I did come very close on more than one occasion.
+Sadly, however, I didn’t book any of the flight deals I was alerted to by the FareDrop team.
+However, I did come very close on more than one occasion.

 Is FareDrop Worth It?